Bromont

 Quebec’s closest ski mountain from Montreal

-Summer: mountain biking capital
+Summer: mountain biking and trail life

 The waterpark